 Story Maps: TV Drama offers the first screenwriter’s Beat Sheet for television.
 This is the structural template for TV pilot scripts (“Save the Cat for TV”) that aspiring and professional TV writers have been looking for.

-“I always get asked – how do you write a pilot, or how do you write, or what’s a pilot?
+“I always get asked – how do you write a pilot?
 Dan Calvisi has the answers!
 Seriously, check him out.”

--Sam Ruano (Killjoys (HULU), Lost Girl (Sony TV), Little Mosque on the Prairie (CBC))
+-Sam Ruano, Writer (Killjoys (HULU), Lost Girl (Sony TV), Little Mosque on the Prairie (CBC))

 “This book blows all others out of the water!
 There’s no other TV writing book that offers this level of detail when it comes to how to structure a one-hour television drama pilot.
 I wish I had this back when I was breaking in as it would have saved me a lot of time and effort!”